pheelwell/skoria-site/src/garden/🌐Worldbuilding/Nether Plane/Gods/Arathor.md

 Arathor strives to uphold righteousness in the world by fostering law and order within society.
 He tirelessly endeavors toward this aim by guiding his followers in meting out justice fairly while granting redemption to those who have lost their way.

-A distinguishing facet of Arathor's followers is their unwavering allegiance to the [League of Arathor](/garden/%F0%9F%8C%90Worldbuilding%5CMaterial%20Plane%5C%F0%9F%8F%9E%EF%B8%8FThe%20Basin%5CFactions%5CLeague%20of%20Arathor/League%20of%20Arathor).
+A distinguishing facet of Arathor's followers is their unwavering allegiance to the [[League of Arathor]].
 This loyalty transcends any other earthly bond, rendering them formidable allies and fearsome foes.

 ### Appearance and Visions